mramshaw/Corkboard/README.md

         $ cd Corkboard

-5. One of the prerequisites is [gh-pages](https://www.npmjs.com/package/gh-pages), so best to install it:
+5. [OPTIONAL, but a best practice] Test the project:

-        $ npm install --save gh-pages
+        $ npm test

 6. Build the project:

         $ npm run build

+7. One of the prerequisites is [gh-pages](https://www.npmjs.com/package/gh-pages), so best to install it:

+        $ npm install --save gh-pages

 8. Deploy the project: